Contravene Family Violence Intervention Order Whilst on Bail

 Given the circumstances, the client was facing a very real risk of spending a period of time in custody.
 Note that the client was charged with breaching an intervention order whilst on bail for breaching an intervention order in the same way.

 Since the breach was by attending at the family home, it meant that the client was rendered effectively homeless.
-Fortunately, Alex utilised his connections at court to arrange an urgent Court Integrated Services Program (CISP) assessment for the client which could assist with housing.
-This initially became problematic however Alex was able to change tact whilst in court.
+Fortunately, we utilised our connections at court to arrange an urgent Court Integrated Services Program (CISP) assessment for the client which could assist with housing.
+This initially became problematic however we were able to change tact whilst in court.

-Alex’s ability to adapt to the dynamic nature of the courtroom enabled our client to be released from custody.
+We adapted to the dynamic nature of the courtroom and this enabled our client to be released from custody.
 The magistrate was persuaded to vary the intervention orders so that the client could return to the family home in accordance with the wishes of the client’s family.

 - A family violence intervention order has been made.